A Guest Blog Post by Jim Ausfahl

 Disclaimer: This material has been modified from the public domain US Military field manual, FM 5-80.

 As a reminder, the triangle bandage is a piece of cloth, often unbleached muslin, that is a right triangle with legs about 40″ (102 cm) long, and a hypotenuse, or long side, around 56.6″ (144 cm).
 It is folded on itself three times to make a cravat bandage.
 Remember: for all wounds, the first thing to do is to control the bleeding, clean and cover the wound with gauze padding, and if it is available, some antibiotic ointment.
 The bandage is used to lock the gauze in place.
 In looking at the bandaging below, it will be assumed that has already been done.
-This time, we’ll be bandaging the head and its associated structures; some of these will require two cravats.
+This week let’s look at bandaging parts of the leg, which is very similar to bandaging the arm.

 Jim Ausfahl is a physician in active medical practice, in Peoria Heights, Illinois, studying the art of surviving in a challenging environment and sharing what he knows.